supreethr23/SC-200T00A-Microsoft-Security-Operations-Analyst/Instructions/Labs/LAB_AK_06_Lab1_Ex3_Connect_Linux.md

 In this task, you will configure the Syslog collection facilities.

-1. Connect to the lab virtual machine.
+1. Connect to WIN1 virtual machine, which should already be in the Microsoft Sentinel portal for your workspace.

-1. In Microsoft Sentinel portal, select **Settings** and then **Workspace settings** from the settings blade.
+1. In Microsoft Sentinel portal, select **Settings** from *Configuration* area and then select **Workspace settings** from the settings blade.

 1. Select **Legacy agents management** from the **Settings** area.